SCPR/kpcc-data-team/guides/primer-on-defense-logistics-agencys-1033-program-data.md

 The 24-year-old program received increased scrutiny in 2014 after several media reports in [The New York Times](http://www.nytimes.com/interactive/2014/08/15/us/surplus-military-equipment-map.html?_r=0) and The Washington Post, a [report by the American Civil Liberties Union](https://www.aclu.org/sites/default/files/assets/jus14-warcomeshome-report-web-rel1.pdf) and protests following the shooting death of Michael Brown in Ferguson, Missouri that included confrontations between protestors and police armed with automatic weapons and military vehicles.

 On or about Nov.
 21, 2014, the Defense Logistics Agency [released data](http://www.dispositionservices.dla.mil/EFOIA-Privacy/Pages/ereadingroom.aspx) that provides a deeper look into which law enforcement agencies have received surplus military items distributed through the 1033 program.
 Previous releases only detailed to the county level what are now being called controlled items.
+Updates have been released quarterly since November 21.

+On May 19, 2015 President Obama's Law Enforcement Equipment Working Group issued a report including recommendations on equipment transfers and oversight.
+That day Obama issued an executive order that prohibited certain items from transfer through federal programs, and placed new restrictions on others.
+The order attracted positive press coverage, but a subsequent NPR story revealed [it would have little practicial impact](http://www.npr.org/sections/thetwo-way/2015/05/21/407958035/white-house-ban-on-militarized-gear-for-police-may-mean-little).

 In This Guide
 =============